jayrajroshan/Articles/PoA.md

 ## Preparing the environment
 ### Node.Js
-For Linux, we can use the apt package manager
+For Linux, we can use the apt package manager.
+Open the terminal and input the following commands:

     sudo apt update
     sudo apt install nodejs